JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/connect_splines.rst

 Description
 -----------

-This node connects all the input splines, that is, the ending point of each spline will be connected to the starting point of the following spline---The following spline in the splines list.
+This node connects all the input splines, that is, the ending point of each spline will be connected to the starting point of the following spline.

 .. image:: images/connect_splines_node.png
    :width: 160pt